nc-minibbs/mbbs/docs/data-pipeline.md

 or files provided by Haven Wiley.

 [`stop-level`](#stop-level) [![info on stop-level data](../resources/img/info-16x16.svg)](#stop-level)
-: For some routes prior to 2022, participants have provided stop-level records.
+: For some routes prior to 2020, participants have provided stop-level records (e.g. on personal paper data sheets or Excel files).
-When possible, this data is used to disaggregate route-level checklists.
+When available, we have used this data to disaggregate route-level checklists to the stop level.

 [`survey-list`](#survey-list) [![info on survey-list data](../resources/img/info-16x16.svg)](#survey-list)
-: Complete listing of years/route where an observations were made.
+: Complete listing of years/route where observations were made.

 `taxonomy`
 : The